 - Begin to know their own life story by learning about the lives of family members.
-Shows an interest in looking at photos of parents as children. - Talk about seasonal changes they see on the way to and from nursery. - Explore how things work e.g., jigsaw puzzles, models, vehicles. - Talk about different materials used in art activities
+Shows an interest in looking at photos of themselves and families. - Talk about seasonal changes they see on the way to and from nursery e.g colours of Autumn, bare trees. - Explore how things work e.g., jigsaw puzzles, models, vehicles. - Begin to talk about different materials used in art activities